 The category of 'Third-party licenses and services' includes revenues from the sale of third-party licenses as well as from the provision of services which, due to technological or legal reasons, must be carried out by subcontractors (this applies to hardware and software maintenance and outsourcing services provided by their manufacturers).
 Revenues from the sale of third-party licenses are as a rule accounted for as sales of goods, which means that such revenues are recognized at the point in time at which control of the licence is transferred to the customer.
-Concurrently, revenues from third-party services, including primarily third-party maintenance services, are recognized over time when such services are provided to the customer.
+Concurrently, revenues from thirdparty services, including primarily third-party maintenance services, are recognized over time when such services are provided to the customer.
 Whenever the Company is involved in the sale of third-party licenses or services, we consider whether the Company acts as a principal or an agent; however, in most cases the conclusion is that the Company is the main party required to satisfy a performance obligation and therefore the resulting revenues are recognized in the gross amount of consideration.
+If it is concluded that the Company is acting as an agent, only revenue in the amount of margin is recognized.